-2.7.1 : Structure
+2.7.1: Structure

 The major structural trends of the area coincide with regional tectonic trends of the State.
-The average strike of the bedding is NNE-SSW with dips varying from 40° to 50° towardsboth east and west.
+The average strike of the bedding is NNE-SSW with dips varying from 40° to 50° towards both east and west.
 The sediments are folded into close to open asymmetrical anticlines and synclines along N-S axis.
-Locally the folds are doubly plunging and showshallow (15° to 20°) plunge towards north /south.
+Locally the folds are doubly plunging and show shallow (15° to 20°) plunge towards north /south.
 Faults present in the area are longitudinal, transverse and oblique types affecting the folded sequence.
 The major faults are longitudinal strike faults along the crest of the folded beds.
 The bedding joints are most prominent.
 The palaeo current directions inferred from sedimentary features reveal a mean southerly transport direction which is indicative of a southerly slope of the basin floor.

-2.7.2 : Sub- surface Geology
+2.7.2: Sub-surface Geology

 No details about the sub-surface geology of the area are available.
-No ground water exploration activity was carried out in the area.
-Though State Govt. departments have drilled a few tube wells but lithologs are not available.
+No ground water exploration activity was carried out by CGWB in the area.
+State Government departments have drilled a few tube wells but lithologs are not available.

-2.8 : Hydrogeology
+2.8: Hydrogeology

-Hydrogeologically, the entire Lunglei district is occupied by semi-consolidated formations of Surma of Miocene age.
-The low linear ridges comprise mainly mixture of areno-argillaceous assemblages such as shale, siltstone, mudstone and hard, compact sandstones.
+Hydrogeologically, the entire Lunglei district is occupied by semi-consolidated Surma formations of Miocene age.
+The low linear ridges comprise mainly mixture of arenoargillaceous assemblages such as shale, siltstone, mudstone and hard, compact sandstones.
 The unit is characterized by low permeability and infiltration.
-It acts as run off zone.
-The moderate linear ridges which occupy almost the entire block comprise of hard and compact sandstone, shale, and siltstone.
-This unit is also characterized by very low permeability and infiltration and acts as run off zone.
-Ground water potential is low, occurs mostly in secondary porosity through cracks.
+It acts as run-off zone.
+The moderate linear ridges which occupy almost the entire block are comprised of hard and compact sandstone, shale, and siltstone.
+This unit is also characterized by very low permeability and infiltration and acts as run-off zone.
+Ground water potential is low, occurs mostly in secondary porosity like fractures, joints etc..
 The linear rolling valleys with limited areal extent are underlain by shale, sandstone and siltstone alternations.
 The weak planes such as fractures and joints have served as conduits for movement and storage of ground water.
 These planes obtain their recharge from precipitation through the overlying weathered zone and ground water emerges in the form of springs.

-2.8.1 :Springs
+2.8.1:Springs

 Spring locally known as tuikhurs (artificially fabricated small pits to collect seepage water) plays a major role of water requirement for the people especially in rural areas.
 Considering that the number of hand pumps is negligible and not perennial and rain water is available only during rainy season, the other alternative sources are not accessible, heavy pressure shifts to the tuikhurs.
 It is found that the location of the spring is mainly restricted to foothills and intermontane valleys in the area.
-The hydrogeological studies reveals that joints, fractures and fault are the main controlling factors for the occurrence of spring in the study area.
-In the study area 16 springs have been inventoried and monitored both during pre and post monsoon to ascertain the characteristics and type of springs.
+The hydrogeological studies reveal that joints, fractures and faults are the main controlling factors for the occurrence of springs in the study area.
+In the area 16 springs have been inventoried and monitored both during pre and post monsoon seasons (Table 2.6) to ascertain the characteristics and type of springs.
 These springs were monitored during September and December 2014 and February 2015 respectively.
-The pre monsoon and post monsoon spring discharges are shown in figure 8 and 9.
+The pre-monsoon and post monsoon spring discharges are shown in Figure 8 and 9.